Learn the Lingo

 Hill Library

 NC State’s Main Campus library.
-Study rooms, a makerspace, a coffee shop and creamery are just some of the features of this campus resource.
+Study rooms, a maker space, a coffee shop and a creamery are some highlighted features of this popular campus resource.

 Housing